 Beyond the needs of retreatants, Christ in the Wilderness is also actively involved in maintaining the ecological condition of the property pristine.
 Sister Julia Bathon (at left), the current executive director, is tasked with developing ways to limit erosion by the creek, maintaining balance in the variety of trees and shrubs, and overseeing the management of wildlife that makes CITW their home.

-Hopes for constructing a garage for visitors’ cars and a handicap-accessible hermitage lie in the future.
+Hopes for constructing a handicap-accessible hermitage lie in the future.